jadingoo/backup_bash/README.md

 The program revolves around the rsync tool.
 You can back up files and / or directories:
- - a)in local mode (between external hard drives, for example)
+ - in local mode (between external hard drives, for example)
- - b)in remote mode (backups between the local and a remote computer).
+ - in remote mode (backups between the local and a remote computer).

 ## INSTALLATION
 The most recommended way to run 'backup' is by installing it through the script "0-BACKUP_INSTALLER":
  - $ bash 0-BACKUP_INSTALLER

 After this user only must write "backup" in a terminal.

 It is also possible to run 'backup' without installing it, opening a terminal